hykilpikonna/AquaDX/README.md

 ```
 mvnw package
 ```
-The output jar will be in `target` folder.

-Currently, there is no script for making distribution package automatically.
+The `target` folder will contain an uberjar and standalone distribution package with JRE included.

 ### Credit:
 * **samnyan**